Licamus/Inzza/README.md

   -Revit version 2023.
 Dynamo Version 2.13.1.xx

+## Steal Framing

+This scripts allows you to create steel framing panels.
+You can choose Length, Height, and Beams.

 ## 00-Packages

 The packages should be installed in the package folder of Dynamo for correct working.
 You can also download them from package manager in dynamo.